CRICOS COURSE CODE 096161M | CHC43015

 The program uses a variety of methods to provide a rich and engaging learning experience for learners.

-Online Study: Students will need to participate in 15 hours of Online Study for the Cluster 10 via Moodle platform.
+- Online Study: Students will need to participate in 6 hours of Online Study per week via Moodle Platform

-This qualification is made up of 18 units of competency －15 core units and 3 elective units
+This qualification is made up of 18 units of competency －15 core units, 3 elective units and 11 cluster

 HLTAAP001 Recognise healthy body systems